Hyperprolinemia: Diagnosis

+The diagnostic criteria for hyperprolinemia are based on blood plasma proline level, with or without measurements of urinary P5C.

 Types

 Hyperprolinemia type I

 It is difficult to determine the prevalence of hyperprolinemia type I, as many people with the condition are asymptomatic.

 People with hyperprolinemia type I have proline levels in their blood between 3 and 10 times the normal level.
 Some individuals with type I exhibit seizures, intellectual disability, or other neurological problems.

 Hyperprolinemia type II

 Hyperprolinemia type II results in proline levels in the blood between 10 and 15 times higher than normal, and high levels of a related compound called pyrroline-5-carboxylate.
 This rare form of the disorder may appear benign at times, but often involves seizures, convulsions, and intellectual disability.

 Hyperprolinemia can also occur with other conditions, such as malnutrition or liver disease.
 In particular, individuals with conditions that cause elevated levels of lactic acid in the blood, such as lactic acidemia, are likely to have elevated proline levels, because lactic acid inhibits the breakdown of proline.